What is EPR? It starts with sustainable product design

 In April 2022, the U.K. revised its Plastic Packaging Tax to fine companies whose products contain less than 30% recycled plastics.
 In the U.S., the Break Free From Plastic Pollution Act of 2021 is currently in legislations and, if passed, would make certain producers of plastic products fiscally responsible for collecting, managing, and recycling products after consumer use.

 Extended producer responsibility.
 Are you ready for the future?

-The more unpredictable and complex compliance issues (and consumers) become, the more streamlined and efficient your organization needs to be to compete and thrive.
+The more unpredictable and complex compliance issues (and consumers) become, the more streamlined and efficient your organisation needs to be to compete and thrive.
 Smart supply chain and manufacturing software solutions are instrumental in achieving your goals – but people always come first.
-From your suppliers to your product designers and marketing teams, everyone in your organization has something to contribute to sustainability, compliance, and customer satisfaction.
+From your suppliers to your product designers and marketing teams, everyone in your organisation has something to contribute to sustainability, compliance, and customer satisfaction.
 It starts with a strong communication strategy, to break down silos and share ideas.
 And it remains an ongoing process, gradually moving your business toward a fully sustainable future.

 SAP Insights Newsletter